UBC-LFS/lfs-agrifood-backend/MongoLoader/SampleLoader/README.md

 # SampleLoader
 This project populates the MongoDB at localhost:27017 so make sure your MongoDB server is running locally on port 27017.

+You may need to run, assuming pip is installed:

+`python -m pip install pymongo`

 Run this command inside this directory:

     `python SampleLoader.py`